 In 1985, Barrett began his interest in video production and started his "Video-to-Go" company, which created the "Video Hawk" cable show.
-The entertainment talk show he hosted highlighted an array of artists from Janet Jackson to the Third World reggae band.
-Barrett also produced "Empress of The Blues” the highly acclaimed documentary on blues legend Bessie Smith sponsored by The Philadelphia Blues Alliance.
+The entertainment talk show he hosted highlighted various artists, from Janet Jackson to the Third World reggae band.
+Barrett also produced "Empress of The Blues," the highly acclaimed documentary on blues legend Bessie Smith sponsored by The Philadelphia Blues Alliance.

 Music was always Barrett's real love.
-He continued his rise on the entertainment and music scene by hosting the top-rated Caribbean/World Music Show, "Caribbean Rhythms” on WRTI FM, from 1987 to 1995.
-He produced, hosted, and emceed numerous live shows.
+He continued his rise on the entertainment and music scene by hosting the top-rated Caribbean/World Music Show, "Caribbean Rhythms," on WRTI FM from 1987 to 1995.
+In addition, he produced, hosted, and emceed numerous live shows.

-During this time, two Philadelphia building developers invited Barrett to an abandoned pier on the Philadelphia waterfront and asked him one question: If they were to build a Caribbean themed nightclub there would it succeed?
-“Yes and absolutely," Barrett responded, and the legendary "Katmandu" Restaurant, Nightclub and Marina was born.
-Barrett became the House DJ and Music Director at this world-renowned world music hot spot for the next 12 years.
+During this time, two Philadelphia building developers invited Barrett to an abandoned pier on the Philadelphia waterfront.
+They asked him one question: Would it succeed if they were to build a Caribbean-themed nightclub there?
+"Yes and absolutely," Barrett responded, and the legendary "Katmandu" Restaurant, Nightclub, and Marina were born.
+Barrett became the House DJ and Music Director at this world-renowned world music hotspot for the next 12 years.
 A second Katmandu opened on the New Jersey waterfront where Barrett also deejayed.

-In 1998, Barrett founded of the Philadelphia Foundation for World Music and Arts.
-The Foundation held many events, and provided educational materials and medical support to Jamaica.
-The Foundation screened two internationally acclaimed movies, "Life and Debt" and "Africa Unite" and awarded Toots and The Maytals with the City of Philadelphia Proclamation.
+In 1998, Barrett founded the Philadelphia Foundation for World Music and Arts.
+The Foundation held many events and provided Jamaica with educational materials and medical support.
+In addition, the Foundation screened two internationally acclaimed movies, "Life and Debt" and "Africa Unite," and awarded Toots and The Maytals with the City of Philadelphia Proclamation.

 Barrett received a Lifetime Achievement Award from International Caribbean Cultural Foundation in 2011.

-Barrett is marketing his novel and screenplays worldwide and has written his Caribbean epic fantasy novel and screenplay entitled "Kata The Iron Thorn" in honor of his late father the world-renowned anthropologist and author, Dr. Leonard E. Barrett, PhD.
+Barrett is marketing his novel and screenplays worldwide.
+He has written his Caribbean epic fantasy novel and screenplay entitled "Kata The Iron Thorn" in honor of his late father, the world-renowned anthropologist and author Dr. Leonard E. Barrett, Ph.D.